 I’ll never forget the time Sean inserted himself in the catering biz with Ben at Dean & Deluca just to have people try out his new food condiment – Smoothaise.
 Sounds delicious, right?
 Ben was having some relationship issues and Sean, instead of being supportive of his friend, was asking people to try out his Smoothaise.

 Megan was the best roomie, even when she wasn’t

 The scary part about college is when you have to move into your dorm with a stranger for a roommate.
 Some people get really lucky with someone amazing, but other’s aren’t so lucky.
 Case in point: Felicity’s college roommate, Megan.
 Their living arrangement was the most pivotal during their freshman year – when they first met.
 But, somehow due to television circumstances, they ended up living together at one point or another during all four seasons.

 Megan and Felicity were two totally different people.
-Felicity was the straight-lace neurotic college student, while Megan was the Gothic club-nympho, with something pretty epic in a box.
+Felicity was the straight-laced neurotic college student, while Megan was the Gothic club-nympho, with something pretty epic in a box.
 I honestly still don’t know what she had in there, even after the ‘artsy’ (being nice) episode that showed us what’s in the box.
 All I know is that she was paranoid with Felicity looking in the box.